 For example, if 4 resistors with 100 Ω are connected in parallel, their equivalent resistance is 25 Ω.

 Keep in mind that,

 The equivalent resistance of parallel resistors is always less than the smallest resistor connected to that network.
-Hence, the equivalent resistance, RT will decrease every time we have additional parallel resistors.
+Hence, the equivalent resistance, Req, will decrease every time we have additional parallel resistors.